Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 Initially you probably thought there are only 2 (`Show` and `Hide`).
 Consider such real filter code:

 ```
-# hammers for chilsel recipe
+# hammers for chisel recipe
 Show
 	BaseType == "Gavel" "Stone Hammer" "Rock Breaker"
 	# ... some styles ...